 Click here* for the most highly reviewed Doppler on Amazon right now

-My name is Neo Brown, I am 37, I live in the UK, I am married to an Analyst, and I am a mother of four.
+My name is Neo Brown.
+I am 37 and I live in the UK.
+I am married to an Analyst, and I am a mother of four.
 I am a musician and I am also studying for a maths degree.

 But something bothered me.

-Under almost every cause of the diseases, I read about were the words, ‘ethology unknown,’ meaning that doctors did not know what caused them.
-That was odd as if modern medicine was so great why could it not prevent disease by now?
-Because they did not know what caused it.
-So they treat the symptoms which often makes patients sicker, but hospitals make money from the “medicines” they provide.
+Under most of the causes of the disease cases, I read about were the words, ‘aetiology unknown,’ meaning that doctors did not know what caused them.
+That was odd.
+If modern medicine was so great why could it not prevent disease by now?
+It was because they did not know what caused it.
+So they treat the physical symptoms which often makes patients sicker, but hospitals make money from the “medicines” they provide.
 Follow the money trail.
 I became very disillusioned with medicine as a career, so I went into music.